vuejs/docs/src/style-guide/rules-essential.md

 Detailed [prop definitions](/guide/components/props#prop-validation) make a component's API easier to understand, easier to use correctly, and easier to change safely.
 :::

+<span class="composition-api">In TypeScript, a type-based `defineProps()` declaration can also be used when the prop contract is fully described by its types.</span>

 <div class="options-api">

 <div class="style-example style-example-bad">